 An engineer by training, Bailor spent 10 years researching his book and analyzed more than 1,200 peer-reviewed scientific studies to come up with his weight-loss program.

-On the following pages, we’ve assembled an interview with Bailor, plus excerpts adapted from his book.
+Below, we’ve assembled an interview with Bailor, plus excerpts adapted from his book.
 For more on Bailor’s work, see www.SANEsolution.com.

 — The Editors